- 1. Financial limits on how much you can save

 The ATO is in charge of ensuring any money withdrawn from your super fund under the FHSSS is used to buy a home, although how this monitoring role will be done remains relatively unclear.

 According to the ATO, if you don’t notify the ATO that you have signed a contract to purchase a home, or signed a contract to build a home, or you have not recontributed the amount to your super account, then the ATO will automatically hit you with FHSS tax (20% tax on your assessable released FSSS amounts).

 Note: If you change your mind and decide not to buy a first home, your savings under the FHSS will stay locked up in the super system until you retire.
 Alternatively, it appears you could also choose to apply for a release of your contributions but then be hit with the FHSS tax (refer previous paragraph), but this approach will need to be confirmed by the ATO.

 9. Buying a property with someone else

-Accessing your FHSSS money for a deposit, or payment towards settlement, is a possibility even if you marry someone who is not a first homebuyer and you want to buy your new family home in both names.
-FHSSS is assessed per individual, even if the money goes towards a house that is also purchased by a person who has previously owned a home.
+Accessing your FHSS money for a deposit, or payment towards settlement, is a possibility even if you marry someone who is not a first homebuyer and you want to buy your new family home in both names.
+FHSS is assessed per individual, even if the money goes towards a house that is also purchased by a person who has previously owned a home.

-Note: Individual assessment for FHSSS eligibility means friends or family could potentially purchase a home together with one or more of the owners not being first homebuyers.
+Note: Individual assessment for FHSS eligibility means friends or family could potentially purchase a home together with one or more of the owners not being first homebuyers.

-If you are interested in the FHSSS, it’s probably worth taking a look at the Government’s online tool to see whether there are advantages in participating.
+If you are interested in the FHSS, it’s probably worth taking a look at the Government’s online tool to see whether there are advantages in participating.
 Check out the calculator here.

 For more information…